chollinger93/chollinger-blog/content/posts/2024/08/why-i-still-self-host/index.md

 Self hosting all these services - especially, if they take you a look deeper into a rabbit hole than just copy pasting commands - will teach you a lot of new things that help with this.

-Let me give you a small handful of real-world examples - some things are simply Linux basics that are useful, but perhaps obscure enough for a regular dev on a regular Mac not to be aware of, unless they self host and self manage servers or daily-drive Linux themselves.
+Let me give you a small handful of real-world examples - often times, simple Linux *administration* basics can be useful.
+The best ways to acquire those is to either daily drive Linux (personally, I'm on macOS these days)... or self host and self manage servers.

 For instance, knowing that setting [swapiness](https://www.howtogeek.com/449691/what-is-swapiness-on-linux-and-how-to-change-it/) is seldom useful and calling that out in pull requests or knowing that messing with [`LD_LIBRARY_PATH`](https://www.hpc.dtu.dk/?page_id=1180)  is a surefire way to frustration.
-However, being aware that both _can be_ a valid tool to deal with obscure cases (for the latter, we mix `poetry` and `nix` and you can see where that is going) is useful.
+However, being aware that both _can be_ a valid tool to deal with obscure cases (for the latter, we mix `poetry` and `nix` and you can see where that is going) is helpful.

-{{< figure src="assets/image-20240825131026074.png" caption="Here's a picture out our neighborhood barn cat, so you don't get too bored" attr="by me" attrlink="https://chollinger.com">}}

 Of course babysitting and maintaining a distributed infrastructure (like Proxmox) or [writing one from scratch](https://github.com/chollinger93/bridgefour) is also helpful to maintain, design, and/or implement _other_ complex distributed systems that span more than one concept.

 One of my pet projects at work is an [Apache Flink](https://flink.apache.org/) pipeline (itself an inherently distributed framework), written in Scala 3, that uses typeclass derivation via [magnolia](https://github.com/softwaremill/magnolia) and [avro4s](https://github.com/sksamuel/avro4s) to turn [protobuf](https://scalapb.github.io/) messages into [Apache Iceberg](https://iceberg.apache.org/) via [Kafka](https://kafka.apache.org/) (it does a bit more, but these are the basics).
-This project involved, in no particular order, a more-than-surface-level understanding of the following concepts that _aren't_ core "programming" task: VPCs and a bunch of networking, Kubernetes, GRPC, exactly-once/at-least-once semantics, eventual consistency, transactional locks, some [compiler building](https://github.com/scalapb/ScalaPB/pull/1674), protobufs & schema evolution, Kafka (or general data storage replication and multi tenancy), blob storage, a ton of metrics & monitoring (and hence, timeseries databases for lack of a better umbrella term) and so on.
+This project involved, in no particular order, a more-than-surface-level understanding of the following concepts that _aren't_ core "programming" task, in *addition* to the core stuff (since it's `scala`, stuff like tagless final):

+VPCs and a bunch of networking, Kubernetes, GRPC, exactly-once/at-least-once semantics, eventual consistency, transactional locks, some [compiler building](https://github.com/scalapb/ScalaPB/pull/1674), protobufs & schema evolution, Kafka (or general data storage replication and multi tenancy), blob storage, a ton of metrics & monitoring (and hence, timeseries databases for lack of a better umbrella term) and so on.

+{{< figure src="assets/image-20240825131026074.png" caption="Here's a picture out our neighborhood barn cat, so you don't get too bored while we talk about protobuf compilers" attr="by me" attrlink="https://chollinger.com">}}

 Of course, if you are a reasonably seasoned engineer who has worked on distributed systems before, none of these topics will probably inherently new or scary - but the point is that a lot of them overlap with a lot of the things you deal with when you self host software - in fact, out of the 11 or so points I mentioned, I'm willing to wager I've dealt with at least 8 of them during my self-hosting adventures.